opal/opal/UNRELEASED.md

 - Methods on `Kernel`, `BasicObject`, `Boolean` will never return boxed values anymore (#2293)
   - `false.tap{}` will now correctly return a JS value of `false`, not `Object(false)`
 - opal-parser doesn't break on `<<~END` strings anymore (#2364)
+- Fix error reporting at the early stage of loading (#2326)

 ### Changed